-*Too many thoughts: rumination starts in most human beings as a form of daydreaming.
+*Many thoughts: rumination starts in most human beings as a form of daydreaming.

 What soon becomes a habit is almost invariably paired with negative projections of that future, as we learn to worry about what may be or what may happen.

-*Living in the past: when human beings ruminate, they usually do so focused on two different scenarios, and only those two: the past or the future.
+When human beings ruminate, they usually do so focused on two different scenarios, and only those two: the past or the future.

-When in the past, they are trying to make sense of something that happened that still makes them feel guilty, sad or hurt.
+In the past, they are trying to make sense of something that happened that still makes them feel guilty, sad or hurt.

-*Living in the future: when in the future, people are trying to ready themselves to face something that scares them, constantly asking themselves, ‘what if…?’
+In the future, people are trying to ready themselves to face something that scares them, constantly asking themselves, ‘what if…?’

 The more time they spend in those scenarios, the more often they need to return.
 People who spend so long in the future in their minds become overwhelmed by the wide range of possible difficulties and hurdles they may encounter and by the growing belief in their failure to succeed.

-*Feeling inadequate or insecure: many people suffer from low self-esteem or insecurities which are the result of weak beliefs and convictions.
+Many people suffer from low self-esteem or insecurities which are the result of weak beliefs and convictions.